 In most programming languages there is a difference between declaring a function and defining it.
-Note that in C we need to both declare and define a function before we can use it.
+Functions in C need to be both declared and defined before we can use them.
 This is important note if you come from a language like Java or C# where you don't need to do the declaration.

-Defining a function means giving the function a body.
+Defining a function means giving it a body.
 We do that in the source file.

 Function can be called only from within a function.
 To do that write down the name of the function that you want to call,

 followed by parenthesis.
 Here is an example where we call "printMessage()":